Grand Canyon Tours for Solo Travelers

 Las Vegas, Sedona & Monument Valley – 5 days

-Kari, traveled in April
+Janelle, traveled in May

 Venture through the Grand Canyon region with fellow solo travelers.
 Share jeep tours through Monument Valley, BBQ lunches, and walks along Virgin River.
 Comfortable solo stays at LINQ Hotel and Country Inn & Suites.